mdgriffith/elm-style-animation/README.md

 ElmHtmlAnimations supports __Declarative animations__, which tend to be very intuitive.
 State what the style should be, and it will animate to that style.

-__Animations can be smoothely interrupted.
+__Animations can be smoothly interrupted.
 Or chained together.__   Its up to you.

 __Relative animation__ such as using `+=` and `-=` to animate a property based on its previous value is also available.
 Though, be aware mixing this and animation interruption can lead to unanticipated results.